 - Employment and Labor Law

-In certain circumstances, students may be approved to customize the courses to specialize in an area outside of the above-listed concentration areas.
+In certain circumstances, subject to prior approval, students may customize the courses to specialize in an area outside of the above-listed concentration areas).

 The curriculum allows LLM students to take classes on topics tested on various bar exams in the U.S. Credits completed in these courses count towards the minimum 24 credits required to earn the LLM degree.
-These courses also satisfy the course/credit requirements for foreign-trained students who seek to qualify to sit for bar exams in several jurisdictions in the US, such as Ohio, New York, California, D.C., D.C., Texas, Washington.
+These courses also satisfy additional education requirements for foreign-trained students who seek to qualify to sit for bar exams in several jurisdictions in the US, including Ohio, New York, California, D.C., Florida, Massachusetts, Colorado, Texas, and Washington.

 Bar Exam courses include: